 - A virtual device used on your virtual infrastructure

-- An off site solution that resides in the Cloud
+- An off-site solution that resides in the Cloud

 - An on-site hardware appliance

-Lets take a look at some of the reasons WHY this solution is important for your business.
+Let’s take a look at some of the reasons WHY this solution is important for your business.

 1. It’s The Law

 In December 2006 the Federal Regulations on Civil Procedures (FRCP), mandated that companies must be prepared for electronic discovery of emails, financial information, and other data.
-Businesses like banks and mortgage companies have strict federal guidelines on storing email communications for a minimum of 7 years, and you may be required to do the same.
+Businesses like banks and mortgage companies have strict federal guidelines for storing email communications for a minimum of 7 years, and you may be required to do the same.
 The FRCP applies to any company or organization that may have the potential to be involved in litigation in the U.S. Federal Court system.

-If your business is required to follow the Health Insurance Portability and Accountability Act (HIPAA) laws, then you are required to use a an archiving appliance specifically for legal court issues.
+If your business is required to follow the Health Insurance Portability and Accountability Act (HIPAA) laws, then you are required to use an archiving appliance specifically for legal court issues.
 These laws are very serious and archiving your data on a proper appliance will give you the peace of mind you need in protecting your investment.
 It’s vital to know where your business data is stored, how you can retrieve the information on a moments notice, how to meet data requests, and how to determine what data will not be subject to search.

 2. When You Need to Retrieve Emails Quickly

-Many businesses back up their data, copy/paste emails into word programs, or download their financials into bookkeeping programs or spread sheets.
+Many businesses back up their data, copy/paste emails into word programs, or download their financials into bookkeeping programs or spreadsheets.
 However, backing up your data is not enough if you find yourself in court with a subpoena in hand.
 Backing up your data does not allow for the indexing necessary to retrieve specific information.
-Generally, if you want to retrieve information you have backed up, you are basically only able to retrieve a copy of the information from the day before or a best, maybe a week.
+Generally, if you want to retrieve the information you have backed up, you are basically only able to retrieve a copy of the information from the day before or a best, maybe a week.
 Most businesses that back up their information use the same flash drive, or removable device that they use over and over again.
 They are often unprotected and can be copied over, or misplaced/lost, or worse stolen, and they often fail which means the data is gone forever.

-Archiving your emails, financials, and other critical data on a virtual appliance or in the Cloud allows for on demand of a precise topic.
+Archiving your emails, financials, and other critical data on a virtual appliance or in the Cloud allows for on-demand of a precise topic.
 For instance, broken out by restricted dates, emails to/from an individual person or company, or even by attachments.
 The search criteria can be separated by a variety of different subjects.